 A receiver is appointed by a lender of a charge over some or all of the company’s assets.
 The main responsibilities of a receiver are to ensure the appointing lender is paid off.
 The law recognises that the recovery control over the company can have considerable effect on the company and its

 If you require assistant in regards to business insolvency matters, please feel free to get in touch with a member of our expert team today.
 We can guide you through the ups and downs to both informal insolvencies and formal insolvency procedures.

 At Business Insolvency Helpline, it is our sole focus to help business owners, directors and entrepreneurs restore and turnaround the fortunes of their companies.
 As leading consultants in our field we provide a complete business rescue and turnaround service.
 We aim to ensure our clients get a second chance.

 Our goal is to save distressed small and medium sized businesses.
 We make use of CVAs agreements with creditors.
-This insolvency tool allows a company to repay debts over a period of time.
+This insolvency tool allows the business to repay debts over a period of time.
 A well planned CVA is often enough to give a company the breathing space it needs to survive.

 It is just not about saving a business.
 Most insolvency companies stop with an insolvency procedure.
 We ensure we go future and aim to meet your goals, by turning around a business and ensuring it has the help and expertise that is needed to grow.
 We look to the future and help our clients generate a successful business.